rahulsmritijeet/rahulsmritijeet/README.md

 ### 💬 Let’s Collaborate!

 I’m open to cool project ideas in:
-- Web development (HTML/CSS sites, beginner Python tools)
+- Web development (HTML/CSS/JS sites, Python tools)
-- Educational awareness platforms
 - Aerospace-related models or simulations
 - Robotics and automation with Arduino, ESP-32, and maybe Raspberry Pi in the future!